Big Line Bundles over Arithmetic Varieties: Introduction

 Let $K$ be a number field, $X$ be a projective variety of dimension $n-1$ over $K$, and $\lb$ be a line bundle over $X$.
 Fix an embedding $\overline K\rightarrow \CC_v$ for each place $v$, where $\CC_v$ is the completion of the algebraic closure of $K_v$.

-We use the language of \textit{adelic metrized line bundles} by Zhang (\cite{Zh1}, \cite{Zh2}).
-Recall that an \textit{adelic metric} over $\lb$ is a $\CC_v$-norm $\|\cdot\|_v$ over the fibre $\lb_{\CC_v}(x)$ of each algebraic point $x\in X(\overline K)$ satisfying certain continuity and coherence conditions for each place $v$ of $K$.
+We use the language of \textit{adelic metrized line bundles} by Zhang \cite{Zh1, Zh2}.
+Recall that an \textit{adelic metric} over $\lb$ is a $\CC_v$-norm $\|\cdot\|_v$ over the fibre $\lb_{\CC_v}(x)$ of each algebraic point $x\in X(\overline K)$ for each place $v$ of $K$ satisfying certain continuity and coherence conditions.